COPY INTO <table>

 and FORCE

-to True.
+.
 This ensures efficient data import without the need for interaction with the Meta server (updating the copied-files set).
 However, it is important to be aware that this may lead to duplicate data imports.

 Output